killuazhu/Jenkins-Build-Step/README.txt

 newer version of log4j jar exists but I have been unable to make it work.

 Fixed PI32899 - Jenkins plugin fails on slave nodes with an UnserializbleException

+Fixed PI36005 - Jenkins plugin 1.2.1 not compatible with builds created with earlier versions of the plugin